epicmaxco/vuestic-ui/src/components/vuestic-components/va-slider/va-slider-docs.md

 * `step` - Number (default: 1) - specify amount of steps between the beginning and the end of slider.
 * `label` - String - displays label on the left of slider.
 Should correspond the slider color.
 * `invert-label` - Boolean - if set to 'true', label goes right.
+* `label-color` - String - (default: 'success') se this property to set the color of label
 * `disabled` - Boolean.
 * `pins` - Boolean - if set to 'true', display markers on slider track appear.
 * `icon-prepend` - String.
 Insert icon from the left side of the slider.
 Should follow color theme.